d3/d3/docs/selectAll.markdown

   </button>
 </div>

-The classes &ldquo;q0&rdquo;, &ldquo;q1&rdquo; *etc.* can then be used to style the selected elements.
+The classes &ldquo;q0&rdquo;, &ldquo;q1&rdquo; *etc.* are used here to style the selected elements.
 The same elements can be selected using the single selector &ldquo;tr td&rdquo;, but the behavior is different because the matched elements are processed as a single set:

 {% highlight js linenos %}
 d3.selectAll("tr td")